ricaun/RevitAddIn.Nice.StatusBar/Readme.md

 ### Commands

-The command `StatusBar` show a progress bar to test the library.
+The command `StatusBar` show a progress bar to test the library, the `Normal` command do the same but runs in the main default `Context`.

 ---